 Description: - Initially user will wear the health band and connect it to the android phone.
 The input in the form of signal data is obtained from the wearable (Health-Band) device.
 This inputted data is then sent to the smart phone using hc-05 Bluetooth module.
-The wearable device contains some sensors, like Temperature Sensor, BPM sensor, MPU 6050 Sensor and etc. MQ135 is used for monitoring air quality.
-It can detect a wide range of hazards gases, including NH3, NOx, alcohol, benzene, smoke and CO2 in the surrounding environment.
-The user can view the sensor data received from the wearable device through the system.
+The wearable device contains some sensors, like Temperature Sensor, BPM sensor, MPU 6050 Sensor and etc. The user can view the sensor data received from the wearable device through the system.
 Support Vector Machine (SVM) algorithm is applied on some features to make some decisions that mainly includes user's Position (Sitting, Standing) and detection of depressive disorders.
 If the individual is facing the depression then the notification is sent to the guardian (caretaker) via android application.
 The android application is also useful for displaying the entire details of the individual.